 For the best flavor and texture, though, I recommend making your own easy coconut whipped cream.

-- Gluten-free: This easy vegan pecan pie filling is naturally gluten-free.
+- Gluten-free: This pie filling is naturally gluten-free.
 Simply use your favorite gluten-free and dairy-free pie crust for a fully gluten-free dessert.
 The almond crust used in this tart recipe is a good alternative.

 Vegan Pecan Pie